 Check for neurovascular function and capillary refill after the splint has been applied.
 Clean the excess plaster that may have dropped onto the patient’s skin.

 The following video would aid in understanding the procedure

 After Splint Care

 [Read more on plaster care]

 The patient is instructed to rest and elevate the limb.

 The patient should report back immediately in the emergency department if there is increased weakness or numbness or color change (pale or blue).
-Same should be done in cases of pain that does not relent, feeling of plaster constriction.
+The same should be done in cases of pain that do not relent, feeling of plaster constriction.

-Call the patien back for a recheck after 48 hours and further as necessary.
+Call the patient back for a recheck after 48 hours and further as necessary.